 “For many years we’ve been making the children’s falla for Na Jordana, and for them we’ve been able to do some very interesting things.
 But we’ve won more prizes, including first prizes for best falla, with the low-budget childrens’ fallas in the lower categories.
 We’ve also won many first prizes for inventiveness.”

-Does it make him sad, to see all that hard work go up in flames on the night of March 19th?
+Does it make him sad, to see all that hard work go up in flames on the final night?
 “We always go to see the cremà [burning] of one of our fallas, and yes, it always makes me a bit sad to see it burn – not because they’re burning something beautiful that you made, but because you always leave something of yourself in a falla that you make.
-Every work has its memories, its associations, and so has sentimental value for me.
+Every work has its memories, its associations, and so has sentimental value for me.”

 “Las Fallas is for everyone, for all ages.
 Even though now I can’t go out all night long like I used to, the atmosphere is still there.
 You can walk around looking at the fallas, having a few drinks, and on every corner there’s a chain of firecrackers exploding.
 It’s like the city is performing.”